Notarize Travel Authorization Letter Online

 When Only One Parent Can Sign

-Single parent signature is acceptable with proper documentation:
+In some cases, a single parent signature may be acceptable with proper supporting documentation:

 Divorced Parents Considerations